 Epidural Blood Patch

 An epidural blood patch is a procedure used to relieve a headache caused by spinal fluid leak after a dural puncture.
-A caregiver will inject a sample of your own blood into your back, near the dural puncture site.
+Your healthcare provider will inject a sample of your own blood into your back, near the dural puncture site.
 The blood will clot, which may patch the leak.
-An epidural blood patch may also help reduce other spinal fluid leak symptoms, such as nausea, vomiting, hearing or vision trouble, or a stiff neck.
+An epidural blood patch may also help reduce other spinal fluid leak symptoms.
+Examples include nausea, vomiting, hearing or vision trouble, or a stiff neck.

 Before the procedure:

-- Tell your caregiver if you have a history of bleeding problems or a recent or current infection.
-Tell him if you have a history of headaches and what causes them.
+- Tell your provider if you have a history of bleeding problems or a recent or current infection.
+Tell him or her if you have a history of headaches and what causes them.

 - You may need to have a lumbar puncture to test the level of your spinal fluid.
 You may need blood tests to check how well your blood clots.
-Caregivers may also do a CT scan or MRI.
-You may be given dye to help the images show up better.
-Tell your caregiver if you have ever had an allergic reaction to contrast dye.
-Ask your caregiver for more information about these and other tests you may need.
+You may also need a CT scan or MRI.
+Contrast liquid may be used to help the images show up better.
+Tell your provider if you have ever had an allergic reaction to contrast liquid.

-- Your caregiver may tell you to rest in bed.
-He may also ask you to lie flat on your back if this is comfortable for you.
+- Your provider may tell you to rest in bed.
+He or she may also ask you to lie flat on your back if this is comfortable for you.

 - You may be given medicine to decrease pain and nausea.

-- Ask your caregiver how much liquid you should drink before this procedure, and which liquids are best for you.
+- Ask your provider how much liquid you should drink before this procedure, and which liquids are best for you.